felixfan/felixfan.github.io/_posts/2014-05-12-FinCal-example-0.6.md

 Example 19 Computing money market yield
 -----------------------------------------------------------------------------
+{% include JB/setup %}
 What is the money market yield for a 120-day T-bill that has a bank discount yield of 4.50%?

 ```r
 bdy2mmy(bdy=0.045,t=120)